 In a smaller home, I realize that several things need to be left out because there isn't enough storage space.
 Finding a creative way to hide chargers is key in this size home.
 So, to keep these dreading cables hidden, I became very creative about where to place these items.
 Follow along to see the creative ways to hide chargers and cables in a small home.

 The first option is one that we put in place.
 I find that placement is critical.
 It needs to be functional as well as attractive.
 Visitors do not need to see my stuff left out.
-Nor do the kids think it is OK to leave items out instead of placed in its assigned area.
+Nor do the kids think it is OK to leave items out instead of placing them in their assigned area.

 Our charger area is a good example of an article that is hiding a mess of stuff.
-It is in our foyer right near the front door.
-So, here is how I change a box into charging station.
+It is in our foyer, right near the front door.

 To get the charging station inside the box, we drilled a hole in the back just like the above and transferred the charging station to the new decorative box.
 It works pretty well for us.
 We also added a divided tray in the front for keys.